Simple Pointers for Homeschooling as a Single Mom.

 There are many great online school programs for children.
 I chose this one because it is highly flexible and affordable.
 I am supplementing it with written and hands-on work, but the program is easy to use and effective.

-This program has most of the additional subjects you will need in your homeschool journey!
+This program covers most of the additional subjects you will need on your homeschool journey.

 Here is the link to this program: